-Operating expenses consist primarily of salaries, employee benefits and purchased services.
-Expenses for purchased services may include administrative services, marketing, information systems, accounting and loan processing, among others.
-The decrease in operating expenses of \$51,115 in 2014 compared to 2013, was primarily due to a decrease in salaries and employee benefits, purchased services, travel and other noninterest expenses.
+The \$51,115 decrease in operating expenses in 2014 compared to 2013 was primarily due to a decrease in salaries and employee benefits, purchased services, travel and other noninterest expenses.
 This decrease was offset by an increase in directors' expenses, occupancy and equipment, advertising, public and member relations, supervisory and exam expense, FCSIC premiums and business insurance premiums.
 The decrease in salaries and benefits was primarily due to the Association experiencing employee resignations and retirements resulting in a period of time where salaries were not incurred and due to increased capitalized loan origination fees reducing the amount of salaries and benefits expensed.
 The decrease in travel expenses is due to the decrease in travel costs along with less need for Association employees to travel during 2014.
 Advertising and public and member relations increased due to the Association's budgeted increase in funds allocated for these functions in 2014 based on 2013.
 FCSIC insurance increased due to a change in premium base from 10 basis points in 2013 to 12 basis points in 2014.